Kief Thief KT-4000 Instructions

 Now that the sifter drum is loaded with material and access panel is tightened the main lid can now be closed.

 With the main top lid closed, switch the main power switch into the ” Start” position.
 The RPM dial switch can now be turned to the desired RPM and the sifter drum will begin to turn.
-We recommend running at 5-10 RPMs if you are trying to achieve the highest quality Kief.
+We recommend running at 30-60 on the RPM selector dial which equals between 5-10 RPMs if you are trying to achieve the highest quality Kief.
 The faster the drum is turned, the more vegetative material will end up in the final product.
+We do not recommend running the machine above 75 on the RPM dial.
 We recommend running the material for a minimum of 20-30 minutes and as long as 12 hours.
 Since everyone’s situation, material, material uses, quality and throughput needs vary, you must experiment for your self to see what works best for your situation.

 Once you have sifted your material thoroughly it is now time to collect your Kief.